krishnau2/icicle-phone-number-to-words/Readme.md

 * If you are not finding any actual words from dictionary for "2548" then no need to check "57"

-* if you found couple of actual words for "2548" and "57" then find the combination of these two to get the comblete combination.
+* if you find couple of actual words for "2548" and "57" then find the combination of these two to get the comblete combination.